Anti-Judaism: Pre-Christian Roman Empire

-The crisis under Caligula (37–41) has been proposed as the "first open break between Rome and the Jews", even though problems were already evident during the Census of Quirinius in 6 and under Sejanus (before 31).
+The crisis under Caligula (37–41 CE) has been proposed as the "first open break between Rome and the Jews", even though problems were already evident during the Census of Quirinius in 6 CE and under Sejanus (before 31 CE).
 (Note: "The reign of Gaius Caligula (37–41) witnessed the first open break between the Jews and the Julio-Claudian empire.
-Until then—if one accepts Sejanus' heyday and the trouble caused by the census after Archelaus' banishment—there was usually an atmosphere of understanding between the Jews and the empire… These relations deteriorated seriously during Caligula's reign, and, though after his death the peace was outwardly re-established, considerable bitterness remained on both sides. …Caligula ordered that a golden statue of himself be set up in the Temple in Jerusalem. …Only Caligula's death, at the hands of Roman conspirators (41), prevented the outbreak of a Jewish-Roman war that might well have spread to the entire East.")
+Until then—if one accepts Sejanus' heyday and the trouble caused by the census after Archelaus' banishment—there was usually an atmosphere of understanding between the Jews and the empire. … These relations deteriorated seriously during Caligula's reign, and, though after his death the peace was outwardly re-established, considerable bitterness remained on both sides. … Caligula ordered that a golden statue of himself be set up in the Temple in Jerusalem. … Only Caligula's death, at the hands of Roman conspirators (41), prevented the outbreak of a Jewish-Roman war that might well have spread to the entire East.")

-After the Jewish-Roman wars (66–135), Hadrian changed the name of Iudaea province to Syria Palaestina and Jerusalem to Aelia Capitolina in an attempt to erase the historical ties of the Jewish people to the region.
+After the Jewish–Roman wars (66–135), Hadrian changed the name of Iudaea province to Syria Palaestina and Jerusalem to Aelia Capitolina in an attempt to erase the historical ties of the Jewish people to the region.
 (Note: "In an effort to wipe out all memory of the bond between the Jews and the land, Hadrian changed the name of the province from Iudaea to Syria-Palestina, a name that became common in non-Jewish literature.")
-Although this idea has been pointed out as a mere assumption, with no basis in historical sources, according to other scholars.
-After 70, Jews and Jewish proselytes were only allowed to practice their religion if they paid the Jewish tax, and after 135 were barred from Jerusalem except for the day of Tisha B'Av.
+However, this argument has been pointed out as a mere assumption, with no basis in historical sources, according to other scholars.
+After 70 CE, Jews and Jewish proselytes were only allowed to practice their religion if they paid the Fiscus Judaicus (Jewish tax), and after 135 were barred from Jerusalem except for the day of Tisha B'Av.
 Frequent Jewish uprisings (two major wars in 66–73 and 133–136 CE, in addition to uprisings in Alexandria and Cyrene), xenophobia, and Jewish prerogatives and idiosyncrasies, were at the root of anti-Jewish feelings in some segments of Roman society.
 These confrontations did cause temporary erosions in the status of the Jews in the empire.
-Reversals in the relationship were temporary and did not have permanent or sustained impact.
+Reversals in the relationship were temporary and did not have a lasting impact.

-Flavius Clemens was put to death in 95 CE for "living a Jewish life" or "drifting into Jewish ways", an accusation also frequently made against Early Christians, and which may well have been related to the administration of the Jewish tax under Domitian.
-(Note: "Domitian ordered the execution of Flavius Clemens… for Judaizing tendencies…")

-The Roman Empire adopted Christianity as its state religion with the Edict of Thessalonica on 27 February 380.
+Consul Titus Flavius Clemens was put to death in 95 CE for "living a Jewish life" or "drifting into Jewish ways", an accusation also frequently made against Early Christians, and which may well have been related to the administration of the Jewish tax under Domitian.
+(Note: "Domitian ordered the execution of Flavius Clemens … for Judaizing tendencies") The Roman Empire adopted Christianity as its state religion with the Edict of Thessalonica on 27 February 380.